ReAGEnT-WiSe2021-22/ReAGEnT-SparkNLP-SparkML/README.md

 The model will be saved to the MongoDB after Training together with the real sentiment values for each day.

-The model contains: party:String, dates:String, sentiments:Double
+The model contains: party:String, dates:List[String], sentiments:List[Double]

 ###Prerequisites